kostaskonkk/datmo/README.md

 float32 width    Estimated width of the object\
 nav_msgs/Odometry odom - Estimated pose of the object

-The `datmo/TrackArray` message is just a vector that can contain multiple datmo/Track messages, with the goal of efficient publishing.
+The `datmo/TrackArray` message is an array that contains multiple datmo/Track messages, with the goal of efficient publishing.

 ## Parameters